sdrhobby/MyAstroSessions/README.md

 For the fits-metadata part I found the https://www.eso.org/~pgrosbol/fits_java/ to perform better.

 The exif-metadata part is using https://github.com/drewnoakes/metadata-extractor - thanks to Drew Noakes for this peace of SW!

+##Btw...
+The app comes with an english and a german localization.
+You can switch between them in the menu - it becomes active after a program restart.